Religious Liberty

 - The meaning of Article I, § 1 and the Reserve Clause of the Delaware Constitution were exhaustively addressed in the briefing, and the Governor was unable to rebut that they expressly and absolutely restricted the “power” of the Governor as demonstrated by: (1) the plain text of the Constitutional provisions; (2) the very meaning of those words as defined by numerous contemporaneous dictionaries from the 1700 and 1800’s; (3) the clear intent of the delegates at the 1792 Convention that enacted them; (4) the conclusion of our Constitution’s foremost legal and judicial historian; (5) the writings of our State’s leading academic historians and political scientists of the last 70 years; (6) an exhaustive host of legal scholarship; and (7) the context and evolution of the language back to William Penn.

-- The Delaware Attorney General’s Office took the legal position that the Delaware Governor always has “discretion” to do something that the Delaware Constitution expressly states he has “no power” to do.
+- The Delaware Attorney General’s Office instead took the legal position that the Delaware Governor always has “discretion” to do something that the Delaware Constitution expressly states he has “no power” to do.

 - The case attracted a remarkable amicus brief from 21 sitting members of the Delaware General Assembly, who: